graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration7.md

 The goal of this [change](https://github.com/graphql-dotnet/graphql-dotnet/pull/3237) was to simplify APIs and guide developer with well-discovered APIs.

-You will need to change a way of setting fields on your Graph Types.
+You will need to change a way of setting fields on your graph types.
 Instead of many `FieldXXX` overloads start configuring your field with one of the `Field` methods defined on `ComplexGraphType`.
 All such methods define a new field and return an instance of `FieldBuilder<T,U>`.
 Then continue to configure defined field with rich APIs provided by the returned builder.